linghong/smartchat/README.md

 ```bash
 cp .env.example .env
 ```
-Open the newly created .env file and replace the placeholders with the actual keys you obtained from OpenAI and Pinecone.
+Open the newly created .env file and replace the placeholders with the actual keys you obtained from OpenAI, Google Gemini, Groq, and Pinecone.

 ### Run the Development Server: